 - Do you want to quit your job and travel the world?
 Or do you want to travel to different countries but wondering how can you do while working?

-- Rahul Bhan is a qualified Chartered Accountant from ICAI (The Institute of Chartered Accountants of India).
-He is also a CIA and MBA from Nyenrode University.
-He is presently the Audit Head for Asian CGIAR Centers, Sri Lanka.
+- Hi, I am Rahul Bhan a qualified Chartered Accountant from India, a CIA and MBA from Nyenrode University.
+Presently the Audit Head for Asian CGIAR Centers, Sri Lanka.

-Working at AFF between 1990-93 was the best period of my life.
-This was the time when I was exposed to some of the best corporates in India and abroad.
+Working at AFF between 1990-93 was the best period of my life…this was the time when I was exposed to some of the best corporates in India and abroad.

 I got the opportunity to lead many statutory audits of various clients like – Nestle, Goodyear, Glaxo, ABB, Eicher, Escorts, Eternit Everest, KEC International, ANZ Grindlays Bank, Unilever, Partap Steels, Eicher Group, Action Aid (Nepal), Timex watches, etc.

 Eventually, my persistence paid off and I got an opportunity in the Audit team of KPMG, Abu Dhabi.

+Jan’99.
+Moving further, a few years later…I got a job opportunity in Johannesburg South Africa with PKF as an Audit Manager.
 This was my first real exposure outside India; as in Abu Dhabi, my interaction was confined mainly to Indians and Arabs.

-My CA degree was questioned; comparisons were made between CA, ICAI and other international qualifications like CPA (AIPCA), etc.
+When working in different countries my CA degree from India was questioned…comparisons were made between CA, ICAI and other international qualifications like CPA (AIPCA), etc.

-Now again doing CPA from AICPA would have undermined my Indian CA qualification and hence I decided to go for an MBA.
+Now again pursuing CPA (US) would have undermined my Indian CA qualification and hence I decided to go for an MBA.

-Also in various interviews during 95-99, I faced a typical question – Why should a company hire a Chartered Accountant instead of an MBA?
+Also in various interviews during 95-99, I faced a typical question – “Why should a company hire a Chartered Accountant instead of an MBA?”
 I believe back then MBA vs CA war was a pet subject of many.

 During my MBA, I did my internship with Canon (Netherlands) where I had an opportunity to be trained in Prince 2 Methodology of Project Management in London, United Kingdom.

-Post my MBA I joined Deloitte, Amsterdam (Netherlands) as a Junior Manager in Audit.
+Post my MBA I joined Deloitte, Amsterdam as a Junior Manager in Audit.
 Later, I had taken jobs with a Turkish Bank in Amsterdam, Moore Stephens and Ernst & Young in Kuwait.

 All these were external audit positions except for the bank where they hired me as an internal auditor.

-In 2006, my colleague in Kuwait borrowed my credit card to buy books for CIA exam.
+In 2006, my colleague in Kuwait borrowed my credit card to buy books for the CIA exam.
 Just out of curiosity, I had a look at the CIA website and tried a sample question paper scoring 55% marks, the passing marks being 75%.
 Then I realized that by studying a little more I could be a qualified CIA.

 I encourage professionals in the Auditing field to pursue CIA especially if you are looking at working in different countries.

-Finally, in Jan’16 I joined the shared audit service of Asian CGIAR centers based in Sri Lanka.
+Jan’16.
+After a few years as the steel industry was facing a lot of challenges, I decided to look for another job opportunity.
+I joined the shared audit service of Asian CGIAR centers based in Sri Lanka.
 My current profile involves conducting internal audits in various countries for different organizations.

 Now, It’s Your Turn…